r-shima/ekf_slam_from_scratch/nuturtle_control/README.md

 * `cmd_src` - Lets the user set it to 'circle' to start the circle node, 'teleop' to start the teleop_twist_keyboard, and 'none' to start nothing
 * `robot` - Lets the user set it to 'nusim' to start the nusim simulator, 'localhost' to run the nodes directly from the turtlebot3, and 'none' to not launch any additional nodes
 * `use_rviz` - Determines whether or not to launch RViz with a configuration that enables seeing the robot model, tf frames, and the odometry
+## Parameters
+The parameters in `nuturtle_description/config/diff_params.yaml` can be used to change the simulator settings.
+Please see the `nuturtle_description` package for a list of parameters.